 Although uncommon, please contact me if you notice your dog limping or deteriorating after a session.
 Contact your veterinarian if your dog is in pain or showing signs of distress.

 I am doing massage appointments from my home during the week, daytime appointments are usually available.

-I also regularly attend agility events, please see my facebook page to see my schedule.
-It is recommended contacting me ahead of the event to reserve a time slot for your dog.
+I also sometimes attend agility events, please see my Facebook page to see my schedule.
+It is recommended to contact me ahead of the event to reserve a time slot for your dog.

 *New exciting opportunity* I will be working with Paradise Point Animal Hospital to offer appointments based out of their facility.
 I'm very excited to be able to work with Dr. Garthe and her fantastic rehabilitation team to provide my clients with additional services like acupuncture, underwater treadmill, cold laser, and rehabilitation facilities.
 Check them out on Facebook!